guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

  - 'PoolQC'
 ##### LabelEncoder
 We could have used one-hot-encoding on categorical variables, but as we are going to use tree-based models, we decided to go with Label encoding to keep the dimension of the dataset smaller and accelerate the trainning time.
 As all categorical variables were encoded, they will not be listed here.
-All preprocessing steps can be found on data_pipeline.ipynb file
+All preprocessing steps can be found on data_pipeline.ipynb file.

 ### Implementation
 The main model implemented was a random forest.
 The algorithm is part of scikit-learn python package, which is a machine learning open sorce package.
 As the datasets were ready to use because all the steps that were performed on the previews phases, the only data manipulations needed prior to trainning the model were to drop the ID column and separate the target variable (SalePrice) from the predictors.
 Following the same steps a gradient boosting model was implemented too.
 To select the third model I didn´t pick a specific algorithm.
 Instead I chose to use an automated machine learning package called TPOT.
 This package test lots of models trying to optimize the metric chosen.
-The best  model that was created by TPOT  was a Xtreme Gradient Boosting.
+The best  model that was created by TPOT  was a Gradient Boosting too.
-One interesting point here is that TPOT does not accept RMSE (root mean squared error) as a metric to optimize, but it accepts NMSE (negative mean squared error), so to keep the model results comparable, I trained and refined all the models using NMSE, but validated the results of the three models with RMSE, using Kaggle´s submission system as proposed.
+One interesting point here is that TPOT does not accept RMSE (root mean squared error) as a metric to optimize, but it accepts NMSE (negative mean squared error), so to keep the model results comparable, I trained and refined all the models using NMSE, but validated the results of the three models with RMSE, using Kaggle´s submission system, as proposed.

 ### Refinement
 The refinement of the model via Hyperparameter tunning was done  using  **RandomizedSearchCV**, which tries a fixed number of parameter settings sampled from the specified distributions passed to the function.